 Tax Deduction #4 is always asking for things he sees on television.
 This is one of his favorite fun on a budget projects.
 It is truly easy to make but due to the fact that baby oil is extremely dangerous, I would not suggest making this for a child who puts fingers and other items in their mouths.

-When you are done you will notice the consistency to be much like a mold-able sand.
+- When you’re done you will notice the consistency to be much like a mold-able sand.

 The consistency is crumbly yet clean.
 The children will love it.
 You can add food coloring to the baby oil to make a more colorful variation of sand.